ChaseDDevelopment/ChaseDDevelopment.github.io/_posts/2021-05-03-kubernetes.md

         sudo sysctl --system
         ```

-    4. Install Docker engine on all the nodes and mark the packages as "held back".
+    4. Install the Docker engine on all the nodes and mark the packages as "held back".

         [Docker Install](https://docs.docker.com/engine/install/)